milos-cuculovic/jats-diff/README.txt

-The JNDiff project is managed by ANT.
+The jats-diff project is managed by ANT.

-The ANT buildfile has been provided to reduce the burden of compiling JNdiff files and execute other tasks (generate documentation, execute tests, package full releases, etc.)
+The ANT buildfile has been provided to reduce the burden of compiling jats-diff files and execute other tasks (generate documentation, execute tests, package full releases, etc.)

 If you haven't got apache-ant installed on your computer, just follow these simple steps: